MDE4CPP/MDE4CPP/README.md

   * `gradle <task name>` ... run task <task name>

 6. List of top level tasks (MDE4CPP tasks):
-  * `generateAll` ... create executables of all generators and build all models in debug and release
+  * `generateAll` ... create executables of all generators and build all models
-  * `generateAllDebug` ... create executables of all generators and build all models in debug
-  * `generateAllRelease` ... bcreate executables of all generators and build all models in release
   * use `gradle tasks` to find all top level commands under `MDE4CPP tasks`
   * generator tasks:
     * `createAllGenerators` ... create executables of all generators
     * `create<Generator project name>` ... creates executable of corresponding generator, e.g. createUML4CPP

-7. Model tasks are names using following schema: `<command><modelName><buildType>`
+7. Model tasks are names using following schema: `<command><modelName> <buildMode>`
   * commands:
     * `build` ... execute commands generate and compile
-    * `generate` ... generate C++ code using our generator
+    * `generate` ... generate C++ code using our generator (independent of build mode)
     * `compile` ... compile generated files
   * `modelName` ... name of the model, starting with capital letter
-  * `builtType` (only available for commands build and compile)
+  * `buildMode`
     * not specified ... build debug and release version
-    * `Debug` ... debug version -> compiler flag -g is used
+    * `-PDEBUG` or `-PD` ... debug version -> compiler flags -g -ggdb is used
-    * `Release` ... release version -> mostly with compiler flag O3, debug messages are disabled
+    * `-PRELEASE` or `-PR` ... release version -> mostly with compiler flag O3, debug messages are disabled
+	* The build mode can be preconfigured in file ${user folder}/.gradle/gradle.properties by adding
+		* DEBUG or D ... build debug version
+		* RELEASE or R ... build release version
+		* This build mode is always used when compiling.
+	* A build mode can be disabled by setting the value `0`.
+For instance, the debug version is not built if `-PDEBUG=0` is defined in a gradle command.
-  * example:
+  * examples:
+	* no preconfigured build mode inside gradle.properies:
 		* `buildEcore` - generate and compile ecore.ecore in debug and release
 		* `generateEcore` - generate C++ code for ecore.ecore
+		* `compileEcore -PRELEASE` - compile generated code of ecore.ecore in release version
+	* gradle.properies includes DEBUG
+		* `buildEcore` - generate and compile ecore.ecore in debug
-    * `generateEcoreDebug` - not existing
+		* `generateEcore` - generate C++ code for ecore.ecore
+		* `compileEcore -PRELEASE` - compile generated code of ecore.ecore in release and debug version
-    * `compileEcoreRelease` - compile generated code of ecore.ecore in release version
+		* `compileEcore -PRELEASE -PDEBUG=0` - compile generated code of ecore.ecore in release version (debug is disabled)

   All binaries and header files are delivered to `${MDE4CPP_HOME}/application` using the tasks.